NebulaUI/nebula/src/modules/Modal/description.md

 * Fully Ariia accessible Modal Dialog
-* Keyboard friendly
+* Keyboard friendly, focus locked to modal while active, returns to opening element when closed.
 * Mobile friendly (Can scroll within modal for larger amounts of content).
-* Controlled component whereby the state of it being open / closed is controlelled by the consumer.
+* Controlled component whereby the state of it being open / closed is controlled by the consumer.

 ### React Props

 #### `<Modal.Wrapper />`
 * `closeModal :Function [required]`
-Callback funcion that fires when the modal is attempting to close, used as a hook by the consumer to update the open/close state
+Callback function that fires when the modal is attempting to close, used as a hook by the consumer to update the open/close state
 * `ariaLabel :String [required]`
 A string to ensure correct `aria-label` is applied